Online Safety

 - commerce: risks such as online gambling, inappropriate advertising, phishing and or financial scams.
 If we feel our pupils, students or staff are at risk, we will report it to the Anti-Phishing Working Group (https://apwg.org/).

-We will ensure online safety is a running and interrelated theme whilst devising and implementing policies and procedures.
-This will include considering how online safety is reflected as required in all relevant policies and considering online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the DSL and any parental engagement.
+301. We will ensure online safety is a running and interrelated theme whilst devising and implementing policies and procedures.
+This will include considering how online safety is reflected as required in all relevant policies and considering online safety whilst planning the curriculum, any teacher training, the role and responsibilities of the DSL (and deputies) and any parental engagement.

-Where children are being asked to learn online at home we will follow the advice to support schools and colleges do so safely: safeguarding in schools colleges and other providers and safeguarding and remote education.
+303. Where children are being asked to learn online at home we will follow the advice to support schools and colleges do so safely: safeguarding in schools colleges and other providers and safeguarding and remote education.
 We recognise the NSPCC and PSHE Association also provide helpful advice.

-We have the appropriate level of security protection in place, in order to safeguard our systems, staff and learners and we will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.
+307. We have the appropriate level of security protection in place, in order to safeguard our systems, staff and learners and we will review the effectiveness of these procedures periodically to keep up with evolving cyber-crime technologies.

-We will carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.
+308. We will carry out an annual review of our approach to online safety, supported by an annual risk assessment that considers and reflects the risks their children face.

-Our governing body will question school leaders to gain a basic understanding of our approach to keeping children safe online; learn how to improve this approach where appropriate; and find out about tools, which can be used to improve the approach.
+309. Our governing body will question school leaders to gain a basic understanding of our approach to keeping children safe online; learn how to improve this approach where appropriate; and find out about tools, which can be used to improve the approach.

-Mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring on online safety.
+310. Mentors of trainee teachers and newly qualified teachers induct mentees and provide ongoing support, development and monitoring on online safety.

-As a maintained/controlled school/college we adhere to The Corporate Information Security Policy (CISP) including Acceptable Use of Equipment and the Social Media Policy-Acceptable Use for Employees.
+311. As a maintained/controlled school/college we adhere to The Corporate Information Security Policy (CISP) including Acceptable Use of Equipment and the Social Media Policy-Acceptable Use for Employees.
 We will make all aware of its existence and importance.
 Where appropriate, intervention will take place when anyone uses e-technology in an unacceptable fashion.